MidnightDreamerX17/skill20/Rules.md

 If the Takedown check is successful, then you start grappling and have Grappling Advantage.
 On a natural 20, you may then attempt a position change or attack.
 On a failure, grappling is not initiated.
 On a natural 1, the opponent may choose either Grappling Advantage or a free melee attack.

-Clinching Takedown: Strength + Melee Fighting
+Clinching Takedown: d20 check of Melee Fighting + Strength modifier

-Tackling Takedown: Dexterity + Melee Fighting
+Tackling Takedown: d20 check of Melee Fighting + Dexterity modifier

-Tripping Takedown: Wisdom + Melee Fighting
+Tripping Takedown: d20 check of Melee Fighting + Wisdom modifier

 #### Position Changes